rust-lang/rust-by-example/examples/hof/input.md

-Rust provides Higher Order Functions (HOF), these are functions that take a closure as an argument to produce a more useful function.
+Rust provides Higher Order Functions (HOF).
+These are functions that take a closure as an argument to produce a more useful function.
 HOFs and lazy iterators give Rust its functional flavor.

 {hof.play}